A TIME FOR CHANGE

 One cannot be a writer without reading, reading, reading.
 This blog is a space reserved for Lexi’s book reviews - big and small, poetry and prose, fiction and non-fiction, new and old.
 Read her thoughts on the classics, on modern epics, on plays and memoirs and so much more

-Latest: EVERYTHING I READ IN AUGUST, SEPTEMBER, AND OCTOBER.
+Latest: EVERYTHING I READ IN JANUARY.